Battle of Long Island: Grant's diversionary attack; Battle Hill where British suffer their highest casualties

+Unbeknownst to Parsons and his men, starting around 9:00 PM the previous night, the British had silently marched about 10,000 seasoned troops around the distant (and essentially unguarded) Jamaica Pass.
+By 9:00 AM, those British troops had proceeded down the road leading from Jamaica and reached the town of Bedford.
+Around the same time, the Hessian troops under Gen. Leopold Philip De Heister were starting to attack through the Bedford Pass and the Flatbush Pass, and the two British battalions under Gen. James Grant started pushing forward along the Gowanus Road.
+By midday, the British troops that had marched round the Jamaica Pass started to march south along the Gowanus Road, then started heading up into the hills.

+Around noon, Parsons's men became aware that they were becoming surrounded.
+They tried to fight their way through, but no matter which direction they turned, they encountered enemy forces blocking their path.
+Eventually, they split up into smaller groups desperately seeking to escape.
+They were so heavily outnumbered (likely by at least ten to one at this point), escape was impossible for most of them.
+More than 80% of Parsons's men were captured, the highest rate of any Patriot regiment.

 Battle Pass

 A circa 1866 lithograph of Battle Pass, also known as "Flatbush Pass" in present-day Prospect Park in Brooklyn, General Sullivan and his troops were outflanked by the British, who attacked from the rear while the Hessians attacked up Battle Pass.

-The Hessians, in the center under the command of General von Heister, began to bombard the American lines stationed at Battle Pass under the command of General John Sullivan.
+The Hessians in the center under the command of General von Heister began to bombard the American lines stationed at Battle Pass under the command of General John Sullivan.
 The Hessian brigades did not attack, as they were waiting for the pre-arranged signal from the British, who were in the process of outflanking the American lines at that time.
-The Americans were still under the assumption that Grant's attack up the Gowanus Road was the main thrust, and Sullivan sent four hundred of his men to reinforce Stirling.
+The Americans were still under the assumption Grant's attack up Gowanus Road was the main thrust, and thus Sullivan sent 400 soldiers to reinforce Stirling.

 Howe fired his signal guns at 09:00, and the Hessians began to attack up Battle Pass, while the main army came at Sullivan from the rear.
 Sullivan left his advance guard to hold off the Hessians while he turned the rest of his force around to fight the British.
 Heavy casualties mounted between the Americans and the British, and men on both sides fled out of fear.
 Sullivan attempted to calm his men and tried to lead a retreat.
 By this point, the Hessians had overrun the advance guard on the heights, and the American left had completely collapsed.
 Hand-to-hand fighting followed, with the Americans swinging their muskets and rifles like clubs to save their own lives.
-It was later claimed that Americans who surrendered were bayoneted by the Hessians.
+It was later claimed Americans who surrendered were bayoneted by the Hessians.
 Sullivan, despite the chaos, managed to evacuate most of his men to Brooklyn Heights, though he himself was captured.